 The Human Services Technology: Developmental Disabilities concentration is designed to train technicians to work with children and adults with physical, mental, and emotional disabilities.
-Students will specialize in the areas of developmental disabilities and mental retardation.
+Students will specialize in the areas of developmental and intellectual disabilities.

 Students will gain an understanding of the handicapping effects of developmental disabilities in medical, psychological, social, educational, vocational, and economic terms.
 Fieldwork and clinical experience in community agencies providing comprehensive services to disabled persons and their families will be provided.

-Graduates should qualify for employment in group homes, foster care homes, respite services, vocational rehabilitation agencies, sheltered workshops, adult developmental activities programs, early childhood intervention programs, and other programs for developmentally disabled individuals and their families.
+Graduates should qualify for employment in group homes, foster care homes, respite services, vocational rehabilitation agencies, sheltered workshops, adult developmental activities programs, early childhood intervention programs, and other programs for individuals with developmental and intellectual disabilities and their families.

 The Human Services Developmental Disabilities Associate Degree program requires clinical work experience during the final semester.
 In the clinical setting, students work directly with clients to gain practical experience in their area of interest.